arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 ## Power Options

 Power can either be supplied via the VIN pin, or via USB-C® connector.
-If power is supplied via VIN, the ISL854102FRZ buck converter steps the voltage down to 5V.

-Both VUSB and VIN pins are connected to the ISL854102FRZ buck converter, with Schottky diodes in place for reverse polarity & overvoltage protection respectively.

-Power via USB supplies about ~4.7V (due to Schottky drop) to the RA4M1 MCU.

-The linear regulator (SGM2205-3.3XKC3G/TR) converts 5V from either the buck converter or USB, and provides 3.3V to a number of components, including the ESP32-S3 module.
+Any voltage input either via USB or VIN is stepped down to 3.3V using the MP2322GQH (U2) converter.

 ### Power Tree